Pre-Requisites for ADCM Installation¶

 sudo systemctl enable docker

 SELinux must be disabled for ADCM.
-To temporarily disable SELinux, run the following command on each host in your cluster:
+To temporarily disable it, run the following command on each host in your cluster:

-Permanently disabling SELinux so that on system reboot it does not restart is strongly recommended.
+Permanently disabling SELinux so that it does not restart on system reboot is strongly recommended.
+For achieving this:

 vi /etc/selinux/config # This file controls the state of SELinux on the system. # SELINUX= can take one of these three values: # enforcing - SELinux security policy is enforced. # permissive - SELinux prints warnings instead of enforcing. # disabled - SELinux is fully disabled.
 SELINUX=disabled # SELINUXTYPE= type of policy in use.
 Possible values are: # targeted - Only targeted network daemons are protected. # strict - Full SELinux protection.
 SELINUXTYPE=targeted